royrakesh/skeleton-php/README.md

 - Pest for testing
 - Laravel Pint for code formatting
 - PHPStan for static analysis
-- Rector for code refactoring
+- Rector for code refactorin
+- Compatible with php 8.2 , 8.3 and 8.4

 ## 🛠 Usage